 amount of insulin that the potato prompts your body to make.
 Good fats also

 make food taste better, helping you to feel more satisfied.
 Mono- and

 protein.
 Because protein foods are digested

 slowly, they do not produce the spikes in blood sugar that stimulate hunger and

-legumes; eggs; nuts and seeds in moderation; and fat-free and low-fat dairy
+other legumes; eggs; nuts and seeds in moderation; and fat-free and low-fat

 - Acidic foods.
-Interestingly, acidic foods, such as lemon juice, lime juice, and vinegar, also slow the digestion of carbs and the rate at which your stomach empties, thus promoting a feeling of fullness.
-You can dress salads or vegetables with them, or use them in marinades, and enjoy the additional benefit.
+Interestingly, acidic foods, such as lemon juice, lime juice, and vinegar, also slow the digestion of carbohydrates and the rate at which your stomach empties, and thus produces a feeling of fullness.
+You can dress salads or vegetables with them (along with some extra-virgin olive oil), to get the surprising benefit.